SArehalli/Linear-Algebra-and-Computational-Methods/README.md

 `data.txt` is formatted as a csv, with the first entry of each row being the label (-1 or 1) and the rest being the entries of the training data.

-`perceptron.c` also contains a `perceptron_predict` method that can be used to classify other data using the weight vec
+`perceptron.c` also contains a `perceptron_predict` method that can be used to classify other data using the weight vector created with `perceptron_train`.

 ## Other Stuff